merenlab/merenlab.org/data/micr-obs-future/index.md

 Anvi'o allows us to define a state and export and import that state.

-To do so, we will adjust any parameter we want to adjust and then click on `Save` under the mention of `State` in the left hand panel in the interactive interface.
+To do so, we will adjust any parameter we want to adjust and then click on `Save` under the mention of `State` in the left-hand panel in the interactive interface.
 That prompts us to select a name: `visualise`.
 This will save the state in the GENES.db

 If we want to viualise the same project again, we can load that state with the `--state-autoload` flag.
 ```bash